tact-lang/pitaya/docs/SPECIFICATION.md

 # For successful instances - immediate workspace cleanup
 if [ "$status" = "success" ]; then
+    rm -rf "$WORKSPACE_DIR"  # Remove isolated clone immediately
+    # Respect finalize: stop container only when finalize=true
+    if [ "$finalize" = "true" ]; then
-    rm -rf "$WORKSPACE_DIR"  # Remove isolated clone immediately docker stop "$container_name"  # Stop but retain container for 2h fi
+        docker stop "$container_name"  # Stop but retain container for 2h fi fi
 # Failed instances keep both workspace and container for 24h debugging
 ```

-**Orphan Cleanup**: On component startup, the Instance Runner:

-1. Scans for containers with label `orchestrator=true` older than retention period
-2. Checks if their workspace directories still exist
-3. Removes both orphaned containers and their associated volumes
-4. Logs cleanup actions for audit purposes

-This handles cases where the orchestrator crashed without proper cleanup.
+**Orphan Cleanup**: Removed.
+Orchestration owns scanning and cleanup of orphan containers by run namespace (see §4.11).
+The Runner only cleans up its current container and workspace on task failure.

 **Image Structure**: The custom Docker image includes: